Note: The Ads that appear

 open letter written by poet Claire Braz-Valentine

 to U.S. Attorney General John Ashcroft regarding the decision to cover

 a female statue with an exposed breast at the justice

 department.
 The letter criticizes Ashcroft for being concerned

-about the breast when there are more important issues to pay
+about the breast instead of more important issues.

 The letter was written by poet,